 - Rikka Takanashi – Chunibyo;

-Characters with red hair color can be described as: passionate, adventurous, aggressive, hot-headed, seductive, aggressive and of course .. enthusiastic!
-They are more likely to be tsundere, because their emotions are super-explosive!
+Characters with red hair color can be described as: passionate, adventurous, aggressive, hot headed, seductive, aggressive and of course... excited!
+They are more likely to be tsundere, because their emotions are super explosive!

-But, these characteristics are mainly for girls.
-For boys it is a little different.
-Male protagonists can be quite calm, humble and disciplined.
+But, these traits are mostly for girls.
+For boys it's a little different.
+Male protagonists can be quite calm, humble, and disciplined.
 We can mention Erza Scarlet from Fairy Tail and Gaara from Naruto.